 Rules on rest and meal breaks (external link) - Employment New Zealand

-If you’re employing someone on a casual basis, the hours of work clause should say they’re employed on an “ as required” basis and can agree to work if asked.
+If you’re employing someone on a casual basis, the hours of work clause should say they’re employed on an “ as required” basis and can agree to work if asked, but they don't have to.
 You can offer a minimum number of hours for each work session, but you don’t have to.

 These set out additional terms, conditions or benefits that apply to your business or the person you’re hiring, including:

-Choose carefully — there are a number of optional clauses that only apply to certain industries or employee types.
+Choose carefully — some optional clauses are only relevant for certain industries or employee types.
 Our new Employment Agreement Builder (external link) will help you decide which to put in and which to leave out.